 If the timing is right, visitors can also watch a traditional flute and drum performance.
 You may even get selected to pound on the drum!

 If you get hungry, there is a seafood-buffet restaurant right at the Nebuta House “Wa-Rasse” Museum.

 3. Soak in a Traditional Onsen

-Japan is well known for its hot springs and the onsen (public baths) that surround them.
+Japan is well known for its hot springs and the onsen (public baths) that surround them, they are definitely a big part of the Japanese culture.
 People believe that if you get sick or have a cut then you just take several soaks to get cured.
 In the Aomori prefecture, Sukayo Hot Springs & Onsen is one of the best known.
 The hot springs at Sukayo Onsen has been around for over 3 centuries and is surrounded by the beauty of nature located at the bottom of Hakkoda Mountains.

 The onsen here is known for its “Sen-nin-buro” or “1,000-person bath”, one of the few mixed gender baths that still exist in Japan, where men and women, young or old come to soak together in the name of healing.
 Known to be a source of good health and a healer of many different ailments, the natural warm water is also very relaxing.

 This place is also the start to the 14km walking trail along the Oirase Gorge Stream that leads to Lake Towada (see #1)